 One of the UK’s most popular flowering plants, hydrangeas come in a variety of shapes and sizes.
 Easy-to-grow and relatively maintenance-free, most are grown in borders as medium-sized shrubs.
 But there are also compact varieties that are small enough for patio containers and those that grow into magnificent climbers.

 The key to pruning your hydrangea is knowing which variety you have.
 Apart from the climbers, which are pruned in summer, most are pruned in early spring.
 But while the timing of annual pruning remains the same, the method is different depending on the type you grow.
 Here’s how to identify the best method for pruning the hydrangea that you have.
+Find all our best hydrangea resources in one place at our hydrangea hub page.

 |This award-winning lacecap produces huge numbers of flowers on each stem